Usundiõpetus

 Basic school (look at the curriculum)

-Olympiad of RE take place since spring 2009.
+Events for students Olympiad of RE takes place since spring 2009.
 It is a competition for gifted children from the upper secondary school or from the last year of basic school.
 There are two rounds.
-For the first round a student should write an essay and send it to committe.
-The second round for ten best authors takes place in Tartu University .
+For the first round a student competes in e-based test about religions in the world.
+The second round for ten best participants takes place in Tartu University.
+Events for teachers Yearly in-service training for teachers of RE take place at University of Tartu.
+Events for teacher-students Pille Valk's stipendium for a RE-teacher-student or RE teacher.
+The stipendium is initiated by Tartu Lutheran Peter's School (link). |